-- Definition of motor skills - Increase physical literacy, i.e. to develop an understanding of the components of fitness.
-(In developing this kind of physical awareness or core skills, this may then be transferred to a range of physical activities.) - Develop an understanding that a person with adequate fitness is able to sustain physical activity or perform physical tasks efficiently without fatigue or injury - The effective promotion of sport ensures all children have the opportunity to: - Participate to the highest level of their interest and ability. - Experience enjoyment and achievement. - Become competent and enthusiastic participants.
+- Definition of motor skills - Definitions of endurance, strength, flexibility

+The effective promotion of sport ensures all children have the opportunity to:

+- Participate to the highest level of their interest and ability. - Experience enjoyment and achievement. - Become competent and enthusiastic participants.